 Voluntary Correction Program:

 Correction is the same as under SCP.
 If the plan is not under audit, Employer X makes a VCP submission per Revenue Procedure 2016-51.
 When making the submission, Employer X must include Forms 8950 and 8951 and consider using the model documents set forth in the Form 14568 series.
-Based on the number of participants, 21, Employer X would pay a user fee of $750 for a submission made in 2019.
+Based on the amount of plan assets , $715,000, Employer X would pay a user fee of $3,000 for a submission made in 2019.
 VCP user fees may change in subsequent years.